If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 BetStop

-BetStop is the National Self-Exclusion Register™.
-It's a free Australian government initiative to block yourself from all licensed Australian online and phone gambling providers.
+BetStop(opens in a new window) is the Australian Government’s National Self-Exclusion Register™.
+It allows you to block yourself from all online gambling providers licensed in Australia, for free.

 - send you marketing messages.

-BetStop also has other gambling support available.
+BetStop also offers other gambling support.
 Contact them via:

 Gambler's Help